carpentries/docs.carpentries.org/source/resources/curriculum/lesson-pilots.md

 This [template post-pilot workshop survey](https://docs.google.com/forms/d/1OGCQBotD2nOJkc7KpFZLhFfb3EBcxEDwHz_3p48qz3U/template/preview) can be copied and adapted to suit the needs of your lesson, and shared with learners in place of the standard post-workshop survey.

 It is also important to gather information about the lesson while it is being taught.
-Check [the Lesson Life Cycle chapter of The Carpentries Curriculum Development Handbook](https://cdh.carpentries.org/the-lesson-life-cycle.html#field-testing-alpha-stage) for a list of things to take note of during the pilot workshop.
+Check the [How We Operate episode](https://carpentries.github.io/lesson-development-training/operations.html#pilot-workshops) of Collaborative Lesson Development Training for a list of things to take note of during the pilot workshop.
 We recommend assigning a specific person or people to keep track of these points (e.g. an instructor or helper).
 You may find it helpful to make a copy of [the pilot observation notes template](https://codimd.carpentries.org/lesson-pilot-observation-notes-template) to use during the workshop.